-In 2008, Post University established the lota Psi chapter of Alpha Phi Sigma, the nationally recognized honor society for students majoring in Criminal Justice.
-The honor society recognizes academic excellence in undergraduate(s) in criminal justice.
-Eligibility is determined in the spring semester and/or Module 4.
-To become a member, students must declare a major or minor in Criminal Justice or a related field, have completed three full-time semesters or equivalent, and have achieved a minimum grade point average of 3.20 on a 4.00 scale and rank in the top 35% of their class.
+In 2008, Post University established the Iota Psi chapter of Alpha Phi Sigma, the nationally recognized honor society for students majoring in Criminal Justice.
+The honor society recognizes academic excellence in undergraduates in criminal justice.
+Eligibility is determined in the spring semester and/or Term 4.
+To become a member, students must declare a major or minor in Criminal Justice or a related field, have completed three full-time semesters or equivalent at Post University, and have achieved a minimum grade point average of 3.20 on a 4.00 scale and rank in the top 35% of their class.